Qjb8668/Arduino_Esp8266_Dht22_St7735mini_project/README.md

 ## Improvement
 1. Maybe there are some bugs need to be fixed.
 2. Add a feature that it can display the week today.
 3. ***I thought the Arduino can only compile a file so I push all the codes in a big file.
-I hope to change the big file into modularization design.***
+I hope to change the big file into modularization design.(I have try in 0.2 but failed.
+I will seperate the file later.***

 ## Recent update
+0.8(2019/8): add the feature that it can upload my temperature and humidity data to my server.
+Everyone can signed up my server **203.195.201.32:9090** to watch the demo.
+0.8(2019/8): use a third party library to get temperature and humidity which makes it more stability;

-Third version: add the feature of displaying the week today.
+0.1(2019/5): add the feature of displaying the week today.